redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 understood this and worked for it.
 The triumvirate pretended to understand, but their mental reservations soon hardened.
-The ill-informed majority gave their approval to both without clearly understanding the divergencies [sic].
+The ill-informed majority gave their approval to both without clearly understanding the divergences.
 Clearly the "new course" could only be realised by the collective intelligence and energy of the Party;
 a handful of well-meaning men would be powerless against the conservatism inherent in the machine.
 Failing this unanimous effort, the